mattcarlotta/nvi/README.md

 ```

 > [!NOTE]
 > Windows builds will default to the powershell format.
-Therefore, if using WSL, you'll need to use `--format nul`.
+Therefore, if using WSL, you'll need to override the format with `--format nul`.

 For Windows Non-WSL users, view the [PowerShell Usage](https://github.com/mattcarlotta/nvi-bin#powershell-usage)